 In 2014, auditors from Deloitte & Touche audited the effectiveness of Deutsche Telekom's data protection-related Compliance Management System (CMS).
 The result: All measures described in the CMS are effectively implemented.
 On September 30, 2014, the auditors of Deutsche Telekom AG, Telekom Deutschland GmbH, and its majority holdings, along with T-Systems International GmbH and its majority holdings, confirmed the effectiveness of the CMS.

-In 2020, a further development of the existing data protection-specific certification activities in the Deutsche Telekom Group was defined as a strategic goal for data protection.
-For this purpose, the new certification offerings in the data protection area were analyzed.
-Based on this market analysis, in an exchange of information with the responsible supervisory authorities and the accreditation body, Telekom has developed a modular certification concept that aims to provide both comprehensive certification of the Privacy information management system (ISO 27701) and product-, process- and service-specific certification in accordance with Art.
-42 DS-GVO in Deutsche Telekom.
-The Group is thus once again establishing itself as a pioneer in the telecommunications industry in the context of data protection-specific certifications.
+In 2020, further development of the existing data protection-specific certification activities in the Deutsche Telekom Group was defined as a strategic goal for data privacy.
+To this end, the new certification offerings in the data privacy area were analyzed.
+On the basis of this market analysis, in an exchange of information with the responsible supervisory authorities and the accreditation body, Deutsche Telekom has developed a modular certification concept that aims to provide both comprehensive certifications of the data privacy management system (e.g., ISO 27701) and product-, process- and service-specific certifications in accordance with Art.
+42 of the GDPR at Deutsche Telekom.
+Numerous units in the Deutsche Telekom Group are already certified to ISO/IEC 27701:2019 and the central functions are promoting and supporting the roll-out for other interested units.
+At the same time, the data protection experts are continuing to monitor and analyze developments in the market for certifications in accordance with Art.
+42 of the GDPR.
+The Group is thus further establishing itself as a pioneer in the telecommunications industry in the context of data protection-specific certifications.